dp111/hats/eeprom-format.md

 # B+ HAT ID EEPROM FORMAT SPECIFICATION

-**CURRENTLY THIS SPEC IS PRELIMINARY AND THEREFORE STILL LIKELEY TO CHANGE**
+**CURRENTLY THIS SPEC IS PRELIMINARY AND THEREFORE STILL LIKELY TO CHANGE**

 Note that there are [software tools](./eepromutils) for creation of EEPROM images and for flashing / dumping images from attached HATs.